 Featured image copyright: lightwise

-I am still working to get a deeper understanding of key principles and challenges around AI.
+I am always working to get a deeper understanding of AI and related challenges.
 For those trying to do the same with some kind of data related skin in the game, I thoroughly recommend the following books for easy to consume practical perspective:

 Invisible Women, Caroline Criado Perez

 Twitter and Teargas: The power and fragility of networked protest, Zeynep Tufekci